tferrari92/automate-all-the-things/README.md

 I believe in a world where all that's expected of me is to enjoy life, lay on the couch, play COD and have exitential crises.
 <br/>
-If I could, I'd automate cooking, cleaning, working, doing taxes, making friends, dating, writing READMEs...
+I wish I could automate cooking, cleaning, working, doing taxes, making friends, dating, writing READMEs...
 Hell, I'd even automate playing with my stupid kids if I could.
 <br/>

 But technology hasn't quite catched up to my level of laziness yet, so I've taken some inspiration from Thanos and said ["Fine...
 I'll do it myself"](https://www.youtube.com/watch?v=EzWNBmjyv7Y).